Computationally-efficient Graph Modeling with Refined Graph Random Features: Refined GRFs (GRFs++)

 We refer to $l \in \mathbb{N}_{+}$ as the walk-stitching \textit{degree}.
 Each $i$ corresponds to one pair of intersecting walks from the regular GRF mechanism.
 GRFs++ with degree $l=1$ are equivalent to regular GRFs.
 A schematic is given in Fig.~\ref{fig:walk-stitching}.

 Each $\mathbf{K}^{(i)}_{j}$, for $j \in \{1, 2\}$, is computed as described in Algorithm 1, but the modulation function changes.
-The following is true: \begin{lemma}[Unbiased walk-stitching and higher-level convolutions] Suppose that, for each independent instantiation of Alg.~1, the modulation function $f$ satisfies:
+The following is true: \begin{lemma}[Unbiased walk-stitching and higher-level convolutions] Assume for each independent instantiation of Alg.~1, the modulation function $f$ satisfies: